 A sheet of cardboard and some duct tape was all some École du Sommet students needed to place near the top at the annual Northern Cardboard Boat Race.

 Junior and senior high school students from across the province put their skills and imagination to create cardboard boats that would carry passengers, sail and sometimes dramatically sink.
 The race, organized by Skills Alberta, took place on Feb.
-3 in Edmonton at NAIT.
+3 in Edmonton at the Northern Alberta Institute of Technology.
 Over 520 students participated in the Edmonton, Calgary and Red Deer races.

 Alain Mahé, the principal at École du Sommet, brings students to the event each year.
 The school has been participating for the last 10 years.